Ravindra162/frontScrape/Readme.md

 # Node.js News Scraper Application

 This is a Node.js application for scraping news articles, storing them in a database, and broadcasting updates to WebSocket clients in real-time.
 The application also provides REST API endpoints for retrieving the latest news.
+## Live Site 🌐

+You can check out the live version of the application [here](https://news.tarakaravindra.tech).

 ## Features